roobre/lockingcache/README.md

 These functions may also return errors, which modify the cache state and execution rules:

 * If `Then` returns a non-nil error, the entry is flagged as *Invalid*, and the `Else` function will be executed after it
-  - Other routines which were accessing the entry concurrently will not be aware of this change, and may as well error and trigger their own execution of `Else`
+  - Other routines which were accessing the entry concurrently will not be aware of this change, which may or may not error and trigger their own execution of `Else`
+  - If at least one of multiple concurrent `Then` executions fails, the entry is guaranteed to be invalidated and replaced by the entry produced by any of the `Else` function of the goroutines whose `Then` failed
-* If `Else` returns a non-nil error, the entry is
+* If `Else` returns a non-nil error, the entry is flagged as *Invalid* and the error same is returned by `Access`.

+If an invalid entry is found when querying the cache, the behavior is the same as if said entry were not there.

+`nil` is a valid handler for either `Then`, `Else`, or both.
+No action will be executed if the handler is nil, but existance, validity, and expiration checks will be performed, and `tcache.EntryMissingError` or `tcache.EntryInvalidatedError` will be returned accordingly.

 ## Stability